Grand Prix of Portland

-The Grand Prix of Portland (known as the BitNile.com Grand Prix of Portland presented by askROI for sponsorship reasons) is a race in the IndyCar Series held at the Portland International Raceway in Portland, Oregon.
-The race was an annual event from 1984 to 2007, initially as a race in the CART series, and later as part of the Champ Car World Series.
-After a ten-year hiatus, the race made its return to the IndyCar Series in the 2018 season.
+The Grand Prix of Portland (currently is known as the OnlyBulls Grand Prix of Portland for sponsorship reasons) is a race that is in the IndyCar Series held at the Portland International Raceway in Portland, Oregon.
+The race was an annual event from 1984 to 2007, initially as a race in the CART series, and later it was part of the Champ Car World Series.
+Then after a ten-year hiatus, the race made its return with being added to the IndyCar Series in the 2018 season.

 History

 Championship car racing first appeared in the Portland area in June 1909, at the 14.6-mile Portland Road Race Course.
 Two 3-lap races were held, followed by a 7-lap main event titled the Wemme Cup, which was won by Bert Dingley.

 Portland is best-remembered as being the site of two of the closest finishes on a road course in Indy car racing history.
-In 1986, Michael Andretti lost fuel pressure on the final turn of the final lap, which allowed his father Mario to catch up and beat him to the finish line by 0.070 seconds.
-At the time, it was the closest finish of any race in Indy car history.
-In 1997, in a three-wide finish, Mark Blundell beat second place Gil de Ferran by 0.027 seconds, and beat third place Raul Boesel by 0.055 seconds.
+In 1986, Michael Andretti lost fuel pressure on the final turn of the final lap, in which it allowed his father Mario to catch up and beat him to the finish line by 0.070 seconds.
+At the time, it was the closest finish of any race in Indy Car history.
+In 1997, in a rare three-wide finish, Mark Blundell beat second place Gil de Ferran by 0.027 seconds, and beat third place Raul Boesel by 0.055 seconds.
 For a road course race, it was the all-time closest finish in CART series history, as well as the closest three-car finish in series history.

 For nearly its entire existence, the title sponsor of the race was sporting goods retailer G.I.
 Joe's and took place in June, during or around the Portland Rose Festival.
 Numerous times, the race was held on Father's Day.
 After a ten-year hiatus, the race made its return to the IndyCar Series in the 2018 season.
 From 2018 to 2023, the race was held in September on or around Labor Day weekend.
 In 2024, the race was moved to August to accommodate the new IndyCar schedule.
 Since returning to the calendar, the race has been promoted by Green Savoree Racing Promotions.
 In 2025, August would remain the month of the event along with the NASCAR event later that month.